Courses for which I was the instructor

 Mentoring

-At Dartmouth, I mentored students doing reading courses and independent research:
+At Dartmouth and at Concordia, I mentored students doing reading courses and independent research:

-- Will Dowling is working on homomesy on permutations.
-Will is funded by the program for Undergraduate research assistantship at Dartmouth.
+- Will Dowling worked on homomesy on permutations, and his work led to a paper, to appear in Involve.
+Will was funded by the program for Undergraduate research assistantship at Dartmouth.
 (2022-2023)

 - Roxy Holden and I worked on applying Markov Chains theory to cryptography problems such as Moving Target Defense, while she was at the Johns Hopkins University Applied Physiscs Laboratory.
 (2022-2023)